vslipchenko/bitbucket-time-report/README.md

 Each report entry is formatted as:
 ```
-F, P: ABC-1010: Add new feature for user authentication (When In Progress, PR not created yet)
+(August 4, Thursday) F, D: ABC-1010: Add new feature for user authentication

-F, D: ABC-1010: Add new feature for user authentication (When Done, PR with changes is created)
+(August 3, Wednesday) F, P: ABC-1010: Add new feature for user authentication

+(August 2, Tuesday) B, D: ABC-5050: Fix login validation issue

-B, P: ABC-5050: Fix login validation issue
+(August 1, Monday) B, P: ABC-5050: Fix login validation issue
 ```

 Where:
+- `D` = Date (auto-detected)
 - `F` = Feature, `B` = Bug (auto-detected)
-- `P` = In Progress (Usually occupies dates between the completion of the previous task and the current one, but can also be done in the same day along with other task(-s)), `D` = Done (PR is created, task is considered as Done)
+- `P` = In Progress (assumed to occupy dates between the completion of the previous task and the current one, but can also be done in the same day along with other task(-s)), `D` = Done (PR is created, task is considered as Done)
 - Title is the PR title

 ## Permissions